ThingLabsIo/ThingLabsIo.github.io/pages/arduino/arduino-lab004.md

 ## Conclusion &amp; Next Steps
 Congratulations!
 You made a device that both detects its environment and responds to it.
 You learned about Pulse Width Modulation and the analogWrite() function for simulating analog behavior on a digital device, and you learned how to recreate the Arduino map() and constrain() functions.

-In the [next lab][1] you will learn how to start sending data from your Arduino to the Cloud.
+In the [next lab][nextlab] you will learn how to start sending data from your Arduino to the Cloud.

 [Next Lab ->][1]